-During the reporting period, no new requests were received and no requests were outstanding from previous reporting periods (or the previous reporting period?).
+During the reporting period, no new requests were received and no requests were outstanding from the previous reporting period.
 For this reason, Parts 2 to 9 of the statistical reports do not present any data for this reporting period, but the headers are detailed below for greater clarity.